Labour Exploitation & Trafficking in BC

 Labour trafficking can happen in many different employment settings, including restaurants and other service industries, manufacturing, agricultural or construction work, as well as in caregiving and domestic work.

-Trafficking of Live-in Caregivers and other migrant workers:
+Trafficking of migrant workers:

 - Migrant workers are particularly vulnerable to labour trafficking.
 Limited language skills, social isolation, fears about immigration status, and little knowledge of Canada’s immigration, employment and human rights laws can make migrant workers easy targets for traffickers.